harryaddlesee/HPQ-Dataset/README.md

 # HPQ-Dataset
-Dataset consisting of over 1000 questions that a patient could ask in a hospital setting.
+The hospital patient questions (HPQ) dataset consists of over 1000 questions that a patient could ask in a hospital setting.
 This dataset has been used in [link to paper].

 Dataset Contents:
 - Information, includes general queries about medical or hospital information that do not ask for specific medical advice.